-The bans prohibit acquiring of consumer contact details gathered via cold-calls (telephone or home/business visits).
-Purchasing leads is a high-risk activity and you will need to take active steps to check that the source of the leads, legality of the marketing and validity of the consent as you will be liable if you purchase non-compliant leads.
+The bans prohibit buying consumer contact details gathered via cold-calls (telephone or home/business visits).
+Purchasing leads is a high-risk activity and you will need to take active steps to check the source of the leads, legality of the marketing, and validity of the consent.